lsst-ts/observatory-controls-docs/Control-User-Interfaces/writing-sal-scripts.rst

 Configuration Schema
 --------------------

-Now we have a base Python module, we are ready to start filling up with some code.
+Now that we have a base Python module, we are ready to start filling it up with some code.

 The first step is probably to write a configuration schema for the SAL Script.
 For this we will need to carefully inspect the Jupyter notebook, and identify what are the inputs to the SAL Script.